navina1/ReactPractice-Prateek/practice1/README.md

 3.Build a stopwatch widget that can measure how much time has passed- Stopwatch

 4. Build a counter with a history of the values and ability to undo/redo actions.-Counter

+5. Build a tabs component that displays list of tab elements and one associated panel of content   at a time.- Tab